 Back pain is a common experience following a car accident or fall.
 Pain may manifest while walking, standing up, and sitting down or while you are completing typically mundane tasks like driving or brushing your teeth.
 In some cases, you may even find that your back pain hinders your movement or prevents you from working.

-You may be left asking, is my back pain a symptom of something more serious?
+You may be left asking, how do I know if my back pain is serious?
+Could it be a symptom of something more concerning?
 Do I need to see a doctor?
 How long will my pain last?

 If your back pain is the result of a crash or on-the-job injury, you may even be wondering if you need to contact a back injury attorney.